achintya-k/achintya-k/README.md

-I am Achintya K N, a student pursuing B.Tech at the National Institute of Technology Karnataka, Surathkal in the branch of Electronnics and Communications engineering.
+I am Achintya K N, a student pursuing B.Tech at the National Institute of Technology Karnataka, Surathkal in the branch of Electronics and Communications engineering.

 <!---
 achintya-k/achintya-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.